pauljs/pauljs.github.io/_posts/2015-12-25-The-Power-of-Neural-Networks-and-a-Kickstart-through-Kaggle.md

   # being each number for each image.
 In other words,
   # test_prediction contains arrays of length 10 where each
   # array contains 10 percentages representing the
-  # probability that an image is a prticular number.
+  # probability that an image is a particular number.
 For
   # example, [0.1, 0.2, 0.1, 0.05, 0.05, 0.025, 0.025, 0.15, 0.1, 0.1]
   # represents the image having a 10% probability of being
   # a number 0, 20% probability of the image being a number